jennahamlin/tinselR/manuscript/paper.md

 # Acknowledgements

-This publication was supported by Cooperative Agreement Number U60OE000103, funded by Centers for Disease Control and Prevention through the Association of Public Health Laboratories.
+We would like to thank those who participated in testing the application and providing valuable feedback during code review including the members of Biome team at CDC.
+This publication was supported by Cooperative Agreement Number 60OE000103, funded by Centers for Disease Control and Prevention through the Association of Public Health Laboratories.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of Centers for Disease Control and Prevention or the Association of Public Health Laboratories.

 # References